Love Your Leftovers – Coffee

-There is a comprehensive article here on Back Yard Boss on how to use grounds in your garden, and what it does when they’re there.
+There is a comprehensive article here on Back Yard Boss on how to use coffee grounds in your garden, and what it does when they’re there.
 Quite a bit it seems, I think I need some more of them!

-The Daily Mail lists 20 uses for grounds – including getting rid of fleas on a dog and as a meat tenderiser.
+The Daily Mail lists 20 uses for coffee grounds – including getting rid of fleas on a dog and as a meat tenderiser.
 Apparently, they can be used to clean your hair, the Mail saying that the grounds get rid of product in your hair.
 I might have to try this one!
 They also talk about using grounds to make gorgeous smelling candles, that sounds lovely.